edwardcoded77/hello-bun-/README.md

 # Hi, I'm Gbenga.

-Aspiring developer passionate about web technologies, problem solving, and creating applications that make a positive impact.
+Building web projects, exploring modern technologies, and continuously growing as a developer.

 ## Joke Section:
  **Q:** What do you call a sleeping bull?